Abirdcfly/arcadia-website/docs/Configuration/DistributedInference/run-inference-using-ray.md

       nvidia.com/gpu: "1"
 ...
 ```
 Set ```NUMBER_GPUS``` to the number of GPUs that will request from the ray cluster.
 And the number of nvidia.com/gpu from resources will be used by the worker when Kubernetes try to scheduler this worker's pod.
+If NUMBER_GPUS>1, fastchat's vllm_worker will set tensor_parallel_size to the same value of NUMBER_GPUS and start distributed inference using ray.

 Set ```RAY_CLUSTER_INDEX``` to the index of ray cluster in the arcadia-config file, by default it'll be 0, so the 1st ray cluster will be used on the resource pool.